 During the competition, contestants received identical patient data sets, planning goals and metrics to achieve.
 They had four hours to submit their individual strategies.
 Medalists were awarded for precision and efficiency in treatment planning.

 Dosimetrists and physicists play a critical role in cancer care by developing treatment plans to manage radiation dosages for patients receiving radiation therapy.
 Dosimetrists also ensure vital organs are protected from unnecessary radiation exposure.

 During February’s Town Hall meeting at Greer Memorial Hospital, the honorable Rick Danner, mayor of Greer, gave a special presentation marking the life and contributions of Linda Williams, RN, an Emergency Department nurse manager who passed away last year after an eight-month battle with ALS.
-Williams served GHS for over 30 years in the EDs at Allen Bennett Memorial Hospital and Greer Memorial Hospital.
+Williams served Prisma Health for over 30 years in the EDs at Allen Bennett Memorial Hospital and Greer Memorial Hospital.

 She is remembered for her passion for teaching and encouraging others to reach their highest potential.
 She also organized Greer’s Heart Walk, set up blood pressure screenings and volunteered with Habitat for Humanity.